The Danger of Political Labels

-These methods of attack and mobilization have found their way into the arguments of the postmodern left, and traditional liberals seem to be shocked by the emerging problem.
+These methods of attack and mobilization have found their way into the arguments of the postmodern left, and even traditional liberals seem to be shocked by the emerging problem.

 British actor and comedian Tom Walker commented on this in a viral video from Nov.
 10, shortly after the election of President Donald Trump, and said the same issue had led to Brexit and the Tory majority in Britain.
 He blamed the left, “because the left have decided that any other opinion, any other way of looking at the world is unacceptable.”

 The result of this mentality, he said, is that “we don’t debate anymore,” and instead turn to insults and labels.
 “If you’re on the right, you’re a freak—you’re evil, you’re racist, you are stupid, you are a ‘basket of deplorables.'”